BertFrontEnd/presentation/transcript.md

 - ### Cb1 function is removed from the Call Stack (loop-16.png)

 - ### For consolidate knowledge - animated form of Event Loop (loop-full.png)

-to consolidate knowledge Event Loop of the code in an animated form

 - It is interesting to note that the ES6 specification defines how the event loop should work, namely, it indicates that technically it is within the responsibility of the JS engine, which begins to play a more important role in the JS ecosystem.
 The main reason for this is because promises have appeared in ES6 and they need a reliable mechanism for scheduling operations in the Event Loop queue